marbatlle/multiAffinity/README.md

 <br>

 MultiAffinity enables the study of how gene dysregulation propagates on a multilayer network on a disease of interest, uncovering key genes.
-Find the detailed documentation for multiAffinity [here](https://marbatlle.github.io/multiAffinity//).
+Find the detailed documentation for the tool [here](https://marbatlle.github.io/multiAffinity//).

 ## Quick start